bash-stack/MigrateGitlabToGogs/README.md

 This tools is written in Python 3 using the following modules:

 - `argparse`
+- `inquirer`
 - `os`
 - `requests`
 - `responses`
 - `subprocess`
 - `sys`

+Please note: The tool has been tested on Linux and macOS only.